AnthonyAssayah/meme-generator/README.md

 ## Features

-- Meme Creation: Users can create memes using predefined templates.
+- Meme Creation: Users can create memes wit pagination using predefined templates.
 If no custom text is provided, the default text from the template is used.
 - Meme Rating: Users can rate memes on a scale of 1 to 5.
 Each user can only rate a meme once but can update their rating.
 - Top Memes: The API calculates the average rating of memes and returns the top 10 most highly-rated memes.
 - Random Meme: Users can request a random meme.